Popickdra/SC2001-Project/README.md

 # SC2001-Project
-Codes and Presentations for the SC2001 Example Classes
+Codes and relevant information for the SC2001 Example Classes